How to Track Calls When Using a Vanity Phone Number

 Advertising for Personal Injury Clients With Google Ads?

-Not only will you get more clicks for your Google Ads dollar but you’ll get far fewer irrelevant calls from people who weren’t injured in an accident.
-When you pay Google for irrelevant calls it also uses up your office staff time speaking with those callers or costs you money at your call center.
+You will get more clicks for your Google Ads dollar and far fewer irrelevant calls from people who weren’t injured in an accident.
+Paying Google for irrelevant calls costs you money at your call center and uses your office staff’s time to speak with those callers.

 Change Your Google Ads Keyword Bidding Type

 Use broad match modifiers.
-We switched our keyword bidding from broad match to modified broad match and eliminated many irrelevant searches/clicks.
-The results were seen immediately and were astounding.
+We switched our keyword bidding from broad match to modified broad match, eliminating many irrelevant searches/clicks.
+The results were astounding and were seen immediately.

 Don’t know what broad match modifiers are?
 It’s a less general method of targeting searches on Google.
 But maybe you don’t even want to know what it is.
 It doesn’t matter.
 Just tell your Google Ads manager you want to try using modified broad-match keywords.
 If you don’t like it, you can always switch back to broad-match.
 If you want to read about it, see Wordstream’s explanation of modified broad match keywords; See Google instructions on how to set up broad match modifiers.

-Note: Using broad match modifiers will result in fewer clicks and therefore fewer good clicks and accident cases retained because it’s more targeted.
+Note: Using broad match modifiers will result in fewer clicks and, therefore, fewer good clicks and accident cases retained because it’s more targeted.
 But you’ll get a lot fewer bad clicks.
-Just spend the money you saved in other geographic areas if you want more cases.
+Just spend the money you saved in other geographic areas and get more cases.

-You can keep your daily budget the same and Google will show your ads to more qualified leads.
-If you max out your budget for your targeted geographic area, add more areas.
+You can keep your daily budget the same, and Google will show your ads to more qualified leads.
+Add more areas if you max out your budget for your targeted geographic area.

-Our Google Ads campaign manager cautioned against using broad match modified keywords because we would get far fewer clicks but for our Google Ads campaign, it transformed our results.
+Our Google Ads campaign manager cautioned against using broad match modified keywords because we would get far fewer clicks, but it transformed our results for our Google Ads campaign.
 It’s a no-brainer.
-We were advertising in only one county but did not max out the budget for that county so we are just getting better calls without affecting our retained case volume.
+We were advertising in only one county but did not max out the budget for that county, so we are getting better calls without affecting our retained case volume.
 We get fewer clicks and calls.

 Use Practice-Specific Negative Keywords for Personal Injury Lawyers

-Using negative keywords specifically for personal injury lawyers is the most important tip here to save you money when using Google Ads.
+The most important tip here is to use negative keywords specifically for personal injury lawyers, which can save you money when using Google Ads.

 What are negative keywords?
 Negative keywords prevent your ads from being shown to people searching for those words.